Lynaiss/Portfolio/README.md

 View demo here: https://portfolio-theme-demo.blogspot.com/

 This is a simple grid portfolio code to be used on Blogger!
+It is a heavily adjusted Colorlib’s Shutter theme (it's lower on the list) https://colorlib.com/wp/free-blogger-templates/

 --INSTALLATION--